• Skip to primary navigation

 Wait a second, there’s downhill skiing in Manitoba?
 That’s right!
 This prairie province has some great ski slopes after all.
 Visit the Asessippi Ski Resort to take advantage of the ski trails, sledding, skating, and so much more.
 And in summer, bring your mountain bike to get your adrenaline fix.

-Take in a Bit of the Past at the Inglis Grain Elevators
+Take in the Past at the Inglis Grain Elevators

 Head to the Inglis Grain Elevators National Historic Site in Inglis to see the last remaining row of standard country grain elevators in Manitoba.
 Relics of what this prairie province used to look like – there were once thousands of such grain elevators in prairie towns across Manitoba – today they’re a terrific photo opportunity and a chance to reflect on our past.